Scheduled MonumentsWalesAnnell Aqueduct (lower section)

 What is Annell Aqueduct (lower section)?

-Annell Aqueduct (lower section) is a Roman water supply and drainage structure located in Carmarthenshire, Wales.
+Annell Aqueduct (lower section) is a Roman water supply and drainage structure located in Carmarthenshire, Wales, forming part of the infrastructure associated with Roman settlement and resource management in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM210.

 What period does Annell Aqueduct (lower section) date from?

 Annell Aqueduct (lower section) dates from the roman period, and is classified as a aqueduct.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Annell Aqueduct (lower section)?